 Yes!
 You can certainly make this recipe with chicken breast.
-If you want them to cook in the same time as chicken thighs, cut the chicken breast in half by butterflying it at the thickest part of the breast (so cut into two flatter pieces of chicken).
-This will help the chicken cook faster and also have less of a tendency to dry out when cooking.
+If you want the chicken breast to cook in the same time as chicken thighs, cut the chicken breast in half by butterflying it at the thickest part (this creates into two thinner, flatter pieces of chicken).
+This will help the chicken cook faster and make it less likely to dry out when baking.

-You can also make my juicy chicken breast recipe and add the buffalo sauce at the end after slicing the chicken into thin slices.
+You can also make air fryer chicken tenders and add the buffalo sauce at the end for a simple flavorful dish.